MILVLG/imp/README.md

 pip install flash-attn==2.4.2 --no-build-isolation
 ```

 3. Download the pretrained base models (i.e., Phi-2 and SigLIP) to your local directories. **Note that the latest version of the Phi-2 model is not compatible with this repository.
-We strongly recommend using the following script to download the base models.**
+We strongly recommend using the following script to download the specific versions of the base models.**
 ``` shell
 python scripts/download_models.py
 ```
-The models will be stored in `checkpoints/base` in default.
+The base models will be stored in `checkpoints/base` in default.
 ```
 checkpoints
 └── base